-When no one in the U.S. would train her, Bessie Coleman enrolled in a prestigious flight school in France — and became a fearless stunt pilot who performed before integrated crowds.
+When no one in the United States would train her, Bessie Coleman enrolled in a prestigious flight school in France — and became a fearless stunt pilot known across the world.

 In 1921, Bessie Coleman became the first Black woman in America to be awarded a pilot’s license.
 Coleman’s journey to the cockpit, however, was no breeze.